emmylia18/finalproject_phylobio/README.md

 I also incorporated the variable “proportion”, which is the value of “distance” divided by “length”.
 It is designed to assess the width of the entire acromion-coracoid projection relative to the length of the acromion.

+The variable of feeding mode was included binarily, such that a value of "0" indicates ballistic feeding and "1" indicates muscular feeding.

 [INSERT IMAGE HERE]
 **Figure 4:** The scapula of *Aneides lugubris* in the Blender interface.
 The “length”, “angle”, and “distance” variables are labeled.